 - In the Commit dialog box, select the nodes to be committed, enter your comments in the Change description field, and then select Ignore I/O Inconsistency Alerts.

 What to do next

 Now you have learned how to create and commit a workflow.
 You can proceed with the next tutorial.
-In the next tutorial, you will learn how to create a batch synchronization node to export data to different types of data stores.
-For more information, see Create a batch synchronization node.
+In the next tutorial, you will learn how to create a sync node to export data to different types of data stores.
+For more information, see Create a sync node.